Is Kendrick Lamar the greatest rapper alive?

 On April 16, 2018, Kendrick Lamar became the first rapper to win the Pulitzer Prize

 © Getty Images

 Kendrick Lamar’s reputation precedes him, but how much do you really know about the artist and his work?
-It’s certainly hard to believe he only turns 33 on June 17, since he’s already created the immense legacy that usually takes people’s entire lives—or their too-sudden deaths—to achieve.
+It’s certainly hard to believe he's not even in his mid-thirties, since he’s already created the immense legacy that usually takes people’s entire lives—or their too-sudden deaths—to achieve.

 Born to a father who was embroiled in gangs and a mother who named him after American singer-songwriter Eddie Kendricks of The Temptations, Lamar’s upbringing was a mix of Compton streets and musical expression.
 He dropped his first full-length project when he was just 16, a mixtape titled ‘Youngest Head N–a in Charge (Hub City Threat: Minor of the Year)’ under the pseudonym K-Dot, and was soon signed to Top Dawg Entertainment.

 With each year, mixtape, album, soundtrack, and feature, Lamar refines his already razor-sharp talent, and his impact on the world of music, politics, and culture is tangible.
 His deep moral complexity and sharp political wit deserve a closer look, particularly after making history as the first hip-hop artist to win the Pulitzer Prize.

 Check out this gallery to see just what makes him such a big deal.